MariyamShakoor/data-analyst-mariyam/Project 5/readme.md

 ---

 ## Objective:
-To transform and standardize a capital budget request dataset by addressing data quality issues, ensuring consistent formatting, and preparing it for downstream analysis and reporting.
+To transform and standardize a 2024 Multi-Year Capital Project Budget requests and Capital Expenditure Budget dataset by addressing data quality issues, ensuring consistent formatting, and preparing it for downstream analysis and reporting.

 ---